alqamabinsadiq/node-api-kit/README.md

 ### How To Run The API On Simple HTTP Server

-If you don't want to run the api on a secure server you can remove the code anytime by simply going into the `/bin/www` folder.
+If you want to run the api on a secure server you can uncomment the code anytime by simply going into the `/bin/www` folder.

-Remove the following code from `/bin/www`
+Uncomment the following code from `/bin/www`
 ```
   /**
   * Create HTTPS server.